Breaking Information Cocoons: A Hyperbolic Framework for Balancing Exploration and Exploitation in Recommender Systems: METHODOLOGY

 \subsection{Hyperbolic Alignment}

-To maximize mutual information between hyperbolic embeddings (collaborative information) and semantic embeddings (textual information), we introduce a hyperbolic alignment framework to create unified representations that integrate both knowledge types.
+We propose a hyperbolic alignment framework that unifies collaborative signals from hyperbolic embeddings with semantic cues from textual embeddings, producing a single representation that integrates both sources of knowledge.
 To achieve this, we develop a hyperbolic alignment loss, which reduces noise in representations and improves tail item recommendations by aligning information in the same hyperbolic space.
 A theoretical advantage of hyperbolic alignment over Euclidean alignment is discussed in the next subsection.

 Before calculating the alignment loss, two steps are necessary: 1) the semantic embeddings must be adjusted to match the dimensionality of the collaborative embeddings, and 2) they should be transformed into a common representation space.
 To accomplish this, we first apply a multi-layer perceptron (MLP) to the semantic embeddings to ensure dimensional alignment.
 We then project the semantic embeddings into hyperbolic space so they can align with the hyperbolic collaborative embeddings.
 The hyperbolic alignment loss is calculated as: